Eintracht Frankfurt 2-2 Borussia Dortmund

 The £10m summer signing from Manchester City came on with eight minutes left but could not help his side find a winner.

-Dortmund remain top after a hugely entertaining draw, now only one point above RB Leipzig - who beat Stuttgart 1-0 thanks to Marcel Sabitzer's goal.
+Dortmund remain top after a hugely entertaining draw, but only on goal difference from Bayern Munich - who beat Hamburg 1-0 later on Saturday.
+RB Leipzig - who beat Stuttgart 1-0 thanks to Marcel Sabitzer's goal - are one point behind the pair.

-They had led 2-0 through Nuri Sahin - who diverted Marc Bartra's wayward shot into the net - and Maximilian Philipp's shot from the edge of the box.
+Borussia Dortmund had led 2-0 through Nuri Sahin - who diverted Marc Bartra's wayward shot into the net - and Maximilian Philipp's shot from the edge of the box.

 But Frankfurt battled back thanks to a Sebastien Haller penalty and Marius Wolf's first Bundesliga goal - which came after he was picked out in space in the area.